lightlace/cpp-docs.de-de/docs/c-runtime-library/reference/resetstkoflw.md

 ### <a name="description"></a>Beschreibung

-Das folgende Beispiel zeigt die empfohlene Verwendung von **_resetstkoflw** in einem Programm, in dem strukturierte Ausnahmen werden in konvertiert C++ Ausnahmen.
+Das folgende Beispiel zeigt die empfohlene Verwendung von **_resetstkoflw** in einem Programm, C++ in dem strukturierte Ausnahmen in Ausnahmen konvertiert werden.

 ### <a name="code"></a>Code